 Developing handguns usually takes into account changes in weather and the environment.

-Dust and sand getting inside, damage and deformation of parts due to extreme high and low temperatures, rust due to rain and seawater, etc. In order to prevent malfunctions caused by these, various ingenuities have been applied to the gun's structure, materials and surface finishing.
+Dust and sand getting inside, damage and deformation of parts due to extreme high and low temperatures, rust due to rain or seawater, etc. In order to prevent malfunctions caused by these, various ingenuities have been applied to the gun's structure, materials and surface finish.

 However, when taking bioterror into account, this isn't enough.

 As Leon himself has experienced, creatures and B.O.W.'s may spew bodily fluids similar to strong acids.
-Therefore special measures need to be considered particularly for the materials and surface finishing.
+Therefore special measures must be considered particularly for the materials and surface finishing.

 ● STABILITY

-Handguns are much smaller and lighter than assault rifles or submachine guns and enable swift movement while standing, often used to confront targets at short distances.
+Handguns are much smaller and lighter than assault rifles or submachine guns which allows for swift movement while standing, often used to confront targets at short distances.

-In close combat it's important to "hit the target quickly and accurately."
-There are some creatures and B.O.W.'s that attack by closing the distance from a few meters away.
+In close combat it's vital to "hit a target quickly and accurately."
+There are some creatures and B.O.W.'s that attack by closing distance from a few meters away.
 In a bioterror field, not taking a shot's simply exposing yourself.

-Manipulating a gun's trigger and lever without stress leads to "speed."
-In addition, Leon argues that ease of aiming and hit accuracy, and especially the sense of stability when holding a gun, are points to "accuracy", and a grip that fits in the hand is indispensable.
+Manipulating a gun's trigger and lever without any stress leads to "speed."
+In addition, Leon argues that ease of aiming and hit accuracy, and especially the sense of stability when holding a gun, are points in favor of "accuracy", so a grip that fits in the hand is indispensable.

 A gun that reflects the shooter's ideals is the agent's partner.
 Leon also states such a great sense of trust in a gun will bring stability to one's mind in situations where they're mentally driven into extreme conditions.